IAM Policy Evaluation Logic Step-by-Step - Explicit Deny, RCP, SCP, Resource Policy, Identity Policy, Permission Boundary, and Session Policy

 AWS IAM evaluation now spans seven layers — six configurable policy types (Identity-Based, Resource-Based, Permission Boundary, SCP, RCP, Session) plus the universal Explicit Deny check that fires across all of them — accumulated over fifteen years of production hardening, and each layer was added to solve a real production problem.
 The result is a system where a single API request — one principal, one action, one resource — is filtered through up to seven separate evaluations before the request returns Allow or AccessDenied.
 The complexity is not accidental.
 It reflects fifteen years of layered defense-in-depth requirements.
 But it is unforgiving: misread any one of the seven layers and you ship a policy that looks correct in review and evaluates to the opposite of what you intended.

-This section addresses why the confusion persists, lists the five most common misconceptions we see in real reviews, and shows the Scope Map that tells you, at a glance, which parts of evaluation can be reproduced in our offline Simulator and which parts cannot.
+This section addresses why the confusion persists, lists the five most common misconceptions we see in real reviews, and shows which parts of evaluation you can confirm directly in the AWS IAM Policy Simulator and which parts you have to reason through by hand.

 1.1 Seven Evaluation Layers in One Request